Andros (company): History

-In 2000, Jean Gervoson left the management of the group and his two sons succeeded him, Frédéric Gervoson, who took over Andros and Bonne Maman jams, and Xavier Gervoson who took over Bonne Maman cakes.
+In 2000, Jean Gervoson left the management of the group in favor of his two sons: Frédéric Gervoson assumed control of Andros and Bonne Maman jams, while Xavier Gervoson headed Bonne Maman cakes.

 At the end of the 2010s, the group began to shift towards environmental consciousness.
-In 2018, Andros launched Andros Gourmand & Végétal, a brand of desserts in the fresh section, made from coconut milk and almond milk to act as a low-carbon alternative to classic cow's milk yoghurts.
-Similarly, at the end of 2020, Andros launched the first recyclable compote gourd.
+In 2018, Andros launched Andros Gourmand & Végétal, a brand of desserts in the fresh section made from coconut milk and almond milk to act as a low-carbon alternative to cows' milk yoghurts.
+At the end of 2020, Andros launched a recyclable compote gourd.

 The Gervoson-Chapoulart family, owners of the group, have a fortune estimated at €1.2 billion in 2017.

 Activities and brands

-Andros brands include Andros Chef (gastronomic fruit products for catering); Biscuiterie Saint-Michel, a French manufacturer of cakes and biscuits; Bonne Maman, a French manufacturer of jam, marmalade, compotes, desserts, cakes and biscuits; Buddy Fruits (ready-to-eat fruit snacks); Mamie Nova (yogurts), Pierrot Gourmand (candies) and Solo Italia (frozen desserts).
-The company represented 19.5% of fruit juices in the fresh section, 47% of jams and even 62.4% of refrigerated compotes in 2017.
+Andros brands include Andros Chef (gastronomic fruit products for catering); Biscuiterie Saint-Michel, a French manufacturer of cakes and biscuits; Bonne Maman, a French manufacturer of jam, marmalade, compotes, desserts, cakes and biscuits; Buddy Fruits (ready-to-eat fruit snacks); Mamie Nova (yogurts), Pierrot Gourmand (candies), and Solo Italia (frozen desserts).
+As of 2017, the company represented 19.5% of fruit juices in the fresh section, 47% of jams, and 62.4% of refrigerated compotes.

 Biscuits

 Bonne Maman and Saint-Michel biscuits are produced by Morina Baie Biscuits, a company owned by Andros.
-The turnover of this company was estimated at 450 million euros in 2019.
+The company's revenue was estimated at 450 million euros in 2019.

 Subcontracting and distributor brands

 The Andros group also produces frozen yoghurts, marmalades, confectionery, and desserts for large-scale distribution companies such as Carrefour.
-Andros also produces the filling for Whaou pancakes, Lidl gourds and Picard Yule logs.
+Andros also produces the filling for Whaou pancakes, Lidl gourds, and Picard Yule logs.

 Subsidiaries and factories

-Andros have many subsidiaries around the world : Andros Asia in China, Japan and Vietnam; Andros Barker's in Australia and New Zealand after Barker's was bought by Andros and joined the group in 2015; Andros Foods North America in the United States or Los Nietitos in Uruguay for example.
+Andros have many subsidiaries around the world: Andros Asia in China, Japan and Vietnam; Andros Barker's in Australia and New Zealand after Barker's was bought by Andros in 2015; Andros Foods North America in the United States, and Los Nietitos in Uruguay.

-Andros Asia operates three factories (two in Vietnam and one in China which opened in 1999) and distributes its products in eleven countries in Southeast Asia and East Asia.
+Andros Asia operates three factories (two in Vietnam and one in China, which opened in 1999) and distributes its products in eleven countries in Southeast Asia and East Asia.

 Andros Foods North America operates a factory in Virginia.
 In 2012, Andros purchased Bowman Andros Products in Mount Jackson, a leader in private label apple product production since 1939.
 Old Virginia and Buddy Fruits products are made domestically there.

 In May 2022, near the Biars-sur-Cère main factory, Andros opened a new transformation industrial site in Brive-la-Gaillarde, strengthening even more its influence in its native area.